budjb/spring-rabbitmq-multi-publish/README.md

 ## Changelog

+### 0.1.3

+* Fixed a bug where getting a default connection context simply returned the first configured connection instead of looking for the first _default_ connection.

 ### 0.1.2

 * Fix an issue where an RPC call returns the request body instead of the response body.